-Figure 9-788edf— Passive TB Ranging parameters subfield
+Figure 9-788edf— Passive TB Ranging parameters subfield (#5011)

-The Format and Bandwith subfield is defined in Table 9-322h23fa (Format and Bandwidth subfield), and indicates the requested or allocated PPDU format and nominal bandwidth used to transmit the I2R/R2I NDP exchanged as part of the Passive TB Ranging measurement exchangein the Passive TB Ranging availability window.
+The Format And Bandwith subfield is defined in Table 9-322h23fb (#5011)(Format And Bandwidth subfield), and indicates the requested or allocated PPDU format and nominal bandwidth used to transmit the I2R/R2I NDP exchanged as part of the Passive TB Ranging measurement exchangein the Passive TB Ranging availability window.
 Depending on the medium availability, the bandwidth used for the exchanged frames is equal to or smaller than the nominal bandwidth. (#1646, #1103, #3310)

 TGaz Editor: Remove Table 9-322h23fa (BW subfield for Availability Window field in the Passive TB Ranging Availability element)